If a craftsman wants to do good work, he must first sharpen his tools.

 Japanese plane and chisel blades have a unique and intelligent design feature at what is called the “flat” on Western plane and chisel blades, and is called the “Ura” (pronounced oo-rah) in Japan.

 Ura translates into the English language as “bay,” as in a protected area where the sea meets the shore.
-At the center of the ura is a hollow-ground, depressed area in the hard steel hagane layer called the “Uratsuki,” meaning the ura hollow, that serves two purposes.
+At the center of the ura is a hollow-ground, depressed area in the hard steel hagane layer called the “uratsuki,” meaning the ura hollow.

-If you pay attention when sharpening your wide Western chisel and plane blades lacking the Ura detail you will notice that, after many sharpening sessions, the blade’s flat, which was once planar, tends to become convex with a high point at the flat’s center making it difficult to keep the extreme cutting edge, especially the corners of the blade, in close contact with the sharpening stone.
+The first purpose of this design is to make that it easier and quicker to keep the four bright steel lands on this face of the blade planar.
+But why is that a matter of concern?
+If you pay attention when sharpening your wide Western chisel and plane blades lacking the details of the Japanese uraura, you will notice that, after many sharpening sessions, the blade’s flat, which was once planar, tends to become convex with a high point at the flat’s center making it difficult to keep the extreme cutting edge, especially the corners of the blade, in close contact with the sharpening stone.
 Yikes!

 This doesn’t occur because you don’t know how to sharpen your blades, or because of pernicious pranks by pesky Pixies, but simply because your sharpening stones/platens/paper tend to abrade the blade’s perimeter more aggressively than the center.
-The resulting curvature makes it more difficult to polish the flat’s extreme cutting edge.
+The resulting curvature makes it more difficult and time consuming to accurately polish, and thereby sharpen, the flat’s extreme cutting edge.
 Major buzzkill.

 Even if you don’t use your tools to make a living, you should at least recognize that time spent sharpening is time making wooden objects lost.